BMW 8 Series (G15)

-The second-generation of the BMW 8 Series consists of the BMW G14 (convertible version), BMW G15 (two-door coupe version) grand tourers and BMW G16 (four-door "Gran Coupe" sedan version) executive cars (E).
+The second-generation of the BMW 8 Series consists of the BMW G14 (convertible version), BMW G15 (two-door coupé version) grand tourers and BMW G16 (four-door "Gran Coupe" saloon version) executive cars (E).
 The G14/G15/G16 generation has been in production since 2018, and is often collectively referred to as the G15.

 It is the successor to the BMW 6 Series (F06/F12/F13) range and marks the return of the BMW 8 Series nameplate after nearly two decades, which was previously produced as the E31 until its discontinuation in 1999.
+In the autumn of 2025, BMW announced that the G15 would be discontinued without replacement (with German sales ending soon thereafter), ending the nameplate once again.

 The G15 is powered by turbocharged six-cylinder petrol, six-cylinder diesel, and V8 petrol engines, all mated to an 8-speed automatic transmission.
 While the initial release of models all included all-wheel drive, a rear-wheel drive version of the base 840i and 840d was later made available for sale.

 The M8 models (designated F91/F92/F93) were unveiled in June 2019 and are powered by the twin-turbocharged BMW S63 V8 petrol engine.